 Finally, please do not wait until the end of the semester to discuss problems with the course material or performance in class.
-Your performance and success are important to the EVR2001 instructional team, the College of Agricultural and Life Sciences, and University of Florida, so please contact your instructor to discuss your concerns as soon as they arise.
+Your performance and success are important to the instructor, the College of Agricultural and Life Sciences, and University of Florida, so please contact me to discuss your concerns as soon as they arise.